Boubacarr Sambou

-Boubacarr Sambou (born 1 January 2000) is a Gambian footballer who plays as a midfielder.
+Boubacarr Sambou (born 1 January 2000) is a Gambian footballer who plays as a midfielder for Sammarinese club San Marino that plays in the Italian fourth-tier Serie D.

 Early life

 Sambou worked as a bricklayer in Senegal.

 Career

-Sambou started his career with Italian side AZ Picerno, helping the club win the league.
+Sambou started his career with Italian side Picerno, helping the club win the league.

 Style of play

 Sambou mainly operated as a midfielder or winger.

 Personal life

 Sambou has been a supporter of Italian Serie A side Milan.